 rc0 releases and the release branch for release candidates—CI will start building the wheels you need to finish the release.

-Head to https://github.com/pantsbuild/pants/actions and find your relevant build.
+Head to https://travis-ci.com/github/pantsbuild/pants/builds and find your relevant build.
 You need the "Build Linux wheels" and "Build macOS wheels" jobs to go green to move on.

 First, ensure that you are on your release branch at your version bump commit.

 Tip: if new commits have landed after your release commit

 You can reset to your release commit by running

 This will first perform a dry run, then will download the pre-built wheels built in CI and will publish them to PyPI.
 About three minutes in, the script will prompt you for your PGP password.